-Rocket Science 101: The Moon as a launch platform
+Rocket equation 101: The Moon as a launch platform

-When dabbling with the laws of motion in the 17th century, Isaac Newton first realized that it is indeed possible to send an object out of Earth, into space.
-As long as an object is shot away from Earth with a high enough velocity, it will reach space and start orbiting our planet.
+When dabbling with the laws of motion in the 17th century, Isaac Newton first realized that it’s indeed possible to send an object out of Earth, into space.
+As long as an object is shot away from Earth with a high enough velocity, it will reach space and orbit our planet.